Social Work Degrees, Schools, and Careers in Ohio

 There are very few states in the country with more social work degree programs than Ohio.
 According to the Council on Social Work for Education, there are 35 accredited social work degree programs in Ohio.
 One minor downside is that the BSW programs in Ohio outnumber the MSW programs in the state three-to-one.
 There are just eight MSW programs in the state, most of which are offered by state universities and two of which are actually collaborative efforts between two different pairs of neighboring schools.
 But, given how few states across the country have eight MSW programs in the state and considering there are 27 BSW programs to help serve as launching pads for students interested in social work, it can be argued that Ohio is the best state in the Midwest to find social work education.

 Unsurprisingly, the social work industry in Ohio is large as well.
-The United States Bureau of Labor Statistics estimated that as of May 2014, the state of Ohio had more than 25,000 social workers employed at hospitals, clinics, retirement homes and schools across the state.
-These social workers make an annual average salary of between $39,830 and $51,320, which is middle of the pack in terms of salary nationally.
-Also, while job growth for most occupations is at about 12 percent according to the Bureau of Labor Statistics (BLS).
-The job growth rate for social workers is 19 percent, and certain specialties, such as a social workers providing mental health and substance abuse services are employment growth rate rise even faster.
+The United States Bureau of Labor Statistics (BLS) estimates that as of May 2022, the state of Ohio has more than 26,000 social workers employed at hospitals, clinics, retirement homes and schools across the state.
+These social workers make an annual average salary of between $48,780 and $59,720.
+Also, while job growth for most occupations is at about 5%, the job growth rate for social workers is 9%, and certain specialties, such as a social workers providing mental health and substance abuse services are employment growth rate rise even faster.
 So it is a good time to be considering a degree and career in social work.

 In Ohio, the Counselor, Social Worker & Marriage and Family Therapist Board oversees licenses for social workers.
 An FBI and Ohio BCI (Bureau of Criminal Identification and Investigation) background check is required as part of the application for all levels of licenses.
 Ohio recognizes these social worker licenses.